The “Data Usage Fee” is an assessment charge Discover imposes when you accept Discover cards at your business.

 Can I lower or avoid the Data Usage Fee?

 No, it’s not possible to lower the Data Usage Fee.
-As the fee is set by Discover, processors are not able to offer you lower costs on any assessments, including the Data Usage Fee.
+Since the fee is set by Discover, processors are not able to offer you lower costs on any assessments, including the Data Usage Fee.
 The only option to avoid it is to not accept Discover cards at your business.